N51N3/TinyZorin/README.md

 You're encouraged to do these two things;
 - Follow & share feedback for this project on [Telegram](https://t.me/+eeX3S3cAm9A5ZDQ0)
-- Star & Share this repository
+- Star & share this project

 ## Get Started
 Do the following first on your computer;